ansible-collections/ibm_zos_core/docs/source/modules/zos_job_query.rst

 job_id
   The job number that has been assigned to the job.
 These normally begin with STC, JOB, TSU and are followed by 5 digits.
-When job are potentially greather than 99,999, the job number format will begin with S, J, T and are followed by 7 digits.
+When job are potentially greater than 99,999, the job number format will begin with S, J, T and are followed by 7 digits.

   | **required**: False
   | **type**: str